Last Updated : 05/07/2026

 - Requests for absentee ballots must be received by the appropriate election office no later than 5:00 PM, on the second Friday of October each year.
 This gives election officials ample time to process, cure any requests, and mail absentee ballots in time for the voter to receive it and return it by election day.

-- Implement a comprehensive voting system security evaluation and enhance election vendor cybersecurity standards, including standards for manufacturing and assembling all voting machines (tabulators, ballot marking devices, poll pads, etc.), among other key security measures.
+- Implement a comprehensive voting system security evaluation and enhance election vendor cyber security standards, including standards for manufacturing and assembling all voting machines (tabulators, ballot marking devices, poll pads, etc.), among other key security measures.

 - Design and implement a new computer system that allows a voter to cast their ballot anywhere in their home state and do away with the antiquated system of polling precincts.
 Further expansion of this system could include voting from anywhere within the United States for elections that fall on the even numbered years.
 (Federal elections)